NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Experiments

-Our method includes several key components: (1) an NTK-inspired salience score; (2) an adaptive sparsity allocation strategy that combines global sparsity ranking with the pruning ratio \(\gamma\) to balance MLP units and attention heads; and (3) a calibration data selection strategy.
+Our method includes several key components: (1) an NTK-inspired saliency score; (2) an adaptive sparsity allocation strategy that combines global sparsity ranking with the pruning ratio \(\gamma\) to balance MLP units and attention heads; and (3) a calibration data selection strategy.
 We conduct an ablation study to assess the effects of these components, as shown in \cref{tab:ab_study}.
-Specifically, we compare \alg\ with magnitude scoring, local pruning, without different ratio between MLP and attention ($\gamma=1$), and without KL-selected calibration data.
-We find that using magnitude-based scores for pruning leads to extreme performance collapse, highlighting the inadequacy of naive importance metrics in the LLM pruning context.
+Specifically, we compare \alg\ with magnitude scoring, saliency score from NTK-SAP \citep{wang2023ntksapimprovingneuralnetwork}, local pruning, without different ratio between MLP and attention ($\gamma=1$), and without KL-selected calibration data.
+We find that magnitude-based scores lead to extreme performance collapse, showing the inadequacy of naive importance metrics in LLM pruning.
 Similarly, applying local pruning instead of global pruning also leads to a performance drop, likely due to its inability to account for cross-layer importance differences.
+Additionally, since \alg\ is different than the traditional methods on the gradient calculation, we provide further ablation on this choice in \cref{tab:ablation_loss}.

-\textbf{Impact of $\gamma$.} To better understand the impact of $\gamma$, we further investigate the impact of pruning scope by analyzing how perplexity changes as a function of the remaining model parameters. \cref{fig:sparsity_ratio} presents a detailed comparison where pruning is applied only to attention heads, only to MLP units, or jointly across the whole model using our proposed global strategy.
-We observe that perplexity degradation accelerates non-linearly as the model is pruned, following a near-exponential curve.
-This trend is particularly severe when pruning is limited to the attention module, which, despite its relatively small parameter footprint, plays an essential role in modeling long-range dependencies.
-Consequently, pruning attention heads alone quickly leads to catastrophic performance collapse at high sparsity levels.
-On the other hand, pruning only the MLP modules results in a more stable curve; however, it still exhibits rapid perplexity increase as the remaining parameters drop below critical thresholds (see the reference line of 4.1B).
-In contrast, the perplexity curves under \alg\ are noticeably smoother, and at the same parameter budget, our approach consistently outperforms both MLP-only and attention-only pruning strategies.
-These results highlight the importance of balancing pruning across different components to mitigate bottlenecks and maintain overall model robustness.
+\textbf{Impact of $\gamma$.} To better understand the impact of $\gamma$, we further investigate the impact of pruning scope by analyzing how perplexity changes as a function of the remaining model parameters. \cref{fig:sparsity_ratio} presents a detailed comparison where pruning is applied only to attention heads, only to MLP units, or jointly across the whole model with $\gamma$.
+We observed that performance degrades non-linearly as the model is pruned.
+Targeting only attention heads leads to a catastrophic performance collapse even at moderate sparsity.
+While only pruning MLP is more stable, performance still drops sharply below a critical threshold (4.1B).
+In contrast, NIRVANA yields a smoother perplexity curve and consistently outperforms both specialized approaches at any given parameter budget.
+This demonstrates that balancing pruning across different components is crucial for maintaining model robustness.